-If the kind of fraud investigations you undertake have to do with compliance, Actico is a strong contender.
-The “digital decisioning platform”, favored by companies such as Santander, Volkswagen Financial Services, and ING, is a one-stop shop for AML, KYC, and KYT (know your transactions).
+If the kinds of fraud investigations you undertake relate to compliance, Actico is a strong contender.
+The “digital decisioning platform” favored by companies such as Santander, Volkswagen Financial Services, and ING is a one-stop shop for AML, KYC, and Know Your Transactions (KYT).

 - Compliance investigation tools: Learn more about your users and transactions to avoid KYC and AML fines.

-- Traditional FI experience: Renowned financial institutions trust Actico, so you’re in good hands with their fraud investigation tools.
+- Traditional FI experience: Renowned financial institutions trust Actico, so you’re in good hands with its fraud investigation tools.

 - Dated UI: It’s a legacy product, and it shows.
 The user experience could be more modern.

 - Not ideal for all verticals: You’ll get excellent tools for financial products and institutions.
-Online stores or iGaming companies, among others, should probably look elsewhere.
+Online stores and iGaming companies, among others, should probably look elsewhere.

-The iGaming world is so unique that it requires very specific tools to investigate fraudsters.
-That may include poker chip dumping, collusive play, and of course detecting bots and multi-accounting users.
+The iGaming world is unique, requiring specific tools to investigate its fraudulent schemes, including poker chip dumping, collusive play, bots, and multi-accounting users.

-The good news is that TruValidate, formerly known as iovation and TransUnion, has decades of experience providing anti-fraud tools for iGaming companies such as online casinos and poker rooms.
+This is how TruValidate, formerly known as Iovation and TransUnion, made its mark – by providing anti-fraud tools for iGaming companies such as online casinos and poker rooms.